How to Build a Raised Garden Bed - Elevated and Raised Garden Beds

 Main benefits of using raised beds and growing plants in them:

-- growing season in raised garden beds is longer - soil in raised beds dries and warms faster in late winter and early spring, enabling gardener to extend growing season.
-Also, many raised bed kits come with an option of protective transparent cover, practically being a small greenhouses.
-Such covers protects from late spring and early autumn cold nights, that can damage sensitive plants.
-Also, transparent cover can be easily replaced with protective nets - protection from pests like birds, but letting the bees and other good insects do their job.
+- growing season in raised garden beds is longer - soil in raised beds dries and warms faster in late winter and early spring, enabling gardener to extend the growing season.
+Also, many raised bed kits come with an option of protective transparent cover, practically being small greenhouses.
+Such covers protect from late spring and early autumn cold nights, that can damage sensitive plants.
+Also, transparent cover can be easily replaced with protective nets - protection from pests like birds, but let the bees and other good insects do their job.

 - reduce labor and back strain - since raised and elevated garden beds are moved off the floor level, bending over is not required.
 Some gardeners make raised beds up to a waistline high, drastically reducing strain on the back and legs.
-However, such raised beds require plenty of soil and to avoid that some gardeners use elevated beds - garden beds in the form of pots and containers fully above the soil level.
+However, such raised beds require plenty of soil, and to avoid that some gardeners use elevated beds - garden beds in the form of pots and containers fully above the soil level.
 Raised beds are easily covered with a layer of mulch (1-2 inches, 2.5 - 5 cm).
-Such layer reduce weeds and decrease moisture loss.
-When strawberries are grown in raised beds, mulch prevent strawberries of touching wet soil and prevent them from rotting.
+Such layers reduce weeds and decrease moisture loss.
+When strawberries are grown in raised beds, mulch prevents strawberries from touching wet soil and prevents them from rotting.

-- help deal with local bad soil - regardless if you have bad soil in garden (sandy soil, heavy soil, etc) or you want to create special conditions for certain plant, raised beds can be filled with the soil as required.
-This way, one raised bed can be optimized for, for example, blueberries and have pH around 4.5 and next one can be optimized for, for example, strawberries with pH around 6.
+- help deal with local bad soil - regardless if you have bad soil in the garden (sandy soil, heavy soil, etc) or you want to create special conditions for a certain plant, raised beds can be filled with the soil as required.
+This way, one raised bed can be optimized for, for example, blueberries and have pH around 4.5 and the next one can be optimized for, for example, strawberries with a pH of around 6.

 - raised beds can be very decorative - they can be built using various materials and can be built in various shapes and sizes.
-The taller the raised beds, less back strain.
-Also, some pests can't reach plants growing on elevated position.
+The taller the raised beds, the less back strain.
+Also, some pests can't reach plants growing in an elevated position.

 Raised beds should be tailored according to the individual needs and preferences of every gardener.

 However, they should be tall enough to decrease physical labor.
-Width should be kept up to 4-5 feet (1.2 - 1.5 m) but not more than that - this way entire surface is easily reachable for everyday work.
+The width should be kept up to 4-5 feet (1.2 - 1.5 m) but not more than that - this way entire surface is easily reachable for everyday work.

-- concrete blocks and bricks - concrete, concrete blocks, bricks and similar materials are used for making raised beds that will last almost forever.
-Such materials require certain DIY knowledge about masonry, but possible sizes and shapes are endless - if somebody wants raised beds with certain curvature due to various reasons, these materials are often the best choice.
-Note that after building such beds, concrete needs certain time to 'settle down' - it contains calcium oxide that reacts with moisture and create calcium hydroxide that dissolves in water, entering the soil, where it can change pH of the soil.
-To avoid that, when concrete raised bed is finished, let it be for few weeks - during these weeks, water the concrete occasionally.
-If you don't have that much time, fill the raised bed with the soil, slightly more acidic than required or at exact pH as required, but check from time to time the pH near the concrete or mortar.
+- concrete blocks and bricks - concrete, concrete blocks, bricks, and similar materials are used for making raised beds that will last almost forever.
+Such materials require certain DIY knowledge about masonry, but possible sizes and shapes are endless - if somebody wants to raise beds with certain curvature due to various reasons, these materials are often the best choice.
+Note that after building such beds, concrete needs a certain time to 'settle down' - it contains calcium oxide that reacts with moisture and creates calcium hydroxide that dissolves in water, entering the soil, where it can change the pH of the soil.
+To avoid that, when the concrete raised bed is finished, let it be for few weeks - during these weeks, water the concrete occasionally.
+If you don't have that much time, fill the raised bed with the soil, slightly more acidic than required or at the exact pH as required, but check from time to time the pH near the concrete or mortar.

-- various plastics parts and kits - plastic pots, plastic containers or plastic raised bed kits are made from non-toxic plastic, resistant to rot, moisture, insects, pests, sun.
-Such parts must have declaration that they are made for herbs, fruits and vegetables, otherwise they can be used for flowers only.
+- various plastics parts and kits - plastic pots, plastic containers, or plastic raised bed kits are made from non-toxic plastic, resistant to rot, moisture, insects, pests, sun.
+Such parts must have a declaration that they are made for herbs, fruits, and vegetables, otherwise, they can be used for flowers only.